Complete Docker Guide: Learn How to Create and Manage Containers for Scalable Applications

 docker login

-You'll be asked to enter your Docker Hub username and password
+You will be prompted to enter your Docker Hub username and password

-Make sure that the image you want to upload has an appropriate label.
-You can label the image using the following command
+Make sure the image you want to upload has an appropriate tag.
+You can tag the image using the following command

 Example: